 Figure 4 Expression equivalent to 95617006 | Neonatal cyanosis |

-In all expressions other than a single concept value (i.e. combining more than one concept as opposed to Figure 3) it is necessary to start the diagram with a conjunction dot.
+In all expressions other than a single concept value it is necessary to start the diagram with a conjunction dot.

 Concept definition diagrams

 A more specific use of the diagramming notation is to represent the definition of a concept.
 This is consists of